innovation-options/io-web/content/posts/measuring-learning/index.md

+---
-Title: Measuring Learning in Dollars
+title: Measuring Learning in Dollars
-Date: 2020-01-14
-Slug: measuring-learning
-Category: learn
-Status: published
-Summary:  How to Measure ROI without Forecasting Revenue.
+subtitle:  How to Measure ROI without Forecasting Revenue.
-Image: assets/its\_a\_trap.gif
+---

 It starts innocently enough.
 An enterprising Product Manager comes up with an idea that represents a high-growth opportunity for the firm.
 He runs the proposal by Finance who naturally wants to see the ROI.
 The PM knows how much investment he needs, so the I is covered--but the Return?
 That’s when entrepreneurial enthusiasm meets corporate reality.